The scanner finished its third sweep and chimed.

 Footsteps on the resin stairs.

-Elara stepped onto the ledge with her datapad and logged the kill the way she logged everything, which was without looking at her hands.
-She did look at Caleb.
+Elara stepped onto the ledge with her datapad and logged the kill the way she logged everything, without checking her hands.
+Her attention came back to Caleb.

 "Clean bait.
 Like the compactors."
 A small thing in her voice he hadn't heard since they were teenagers.
 "Try not to lead with your ribs, Mercer."